Welcome to Oddingley Church

 Come and visit us any time - the Church is always open - or join us for a service.

-Please join us this Sunday 18th August for a service of Evensong at 6.30pm.
+Please join us this Sunday 13th October for a service of Holy Communion at 9.00am.
 All are welcome!
 Details of all our services are posted on the Services page.

 About our Church